 Medical students need role models as a living example for what it means to be a healer.
-Recent studies demonstrate that medical students continue to look for specific, "ideal" qualities in physician role models(Koh et al. 2015).
-Skeptics in the world of business have noted that role models are increasingly difficult to identify(Sonnenberg 2017), and point out that we all need someone to lead by example.
-In every practical walk of life we have a longing for guides to point the way past the pot-holes that threaten to stall a career and the dreams we had when we first embarked on this journey through educational training.
-For that reason alone we need to be on the lookout for role models in our own lives who we can look to for guidance.
-Even if the role models we find around us are imperfect, they point the way to the person we hope to be, and can become, over years of commitment to integrity in our own walk.
+Recent studies demonstrate that medical students continue to look for specific, "ideal" qualities in physician role models (Koh et al., 2015).
+Skeptics in the world of business have noted that role models are increasingly difficult to identify (Sonnenberg, 2017) while pointing out a universal need for someone to lead us by example.
+In every practical walk of life, we have a longing for guides to point the way past the pot-holes that threaten to stall our careers and the dreams we had when we first embarked on this journey through educational training.
+For that reason alone, we need to be on the lookout for role models in our own lives who we can look to for guidance.
+Even if the role models we find around us are imperfect, they point the way to the person we hope to be and can become over years of commitment to integrity in our own walk.

 David Brooks has written about how we develop character through the emulation of those we admire.
-He states that he was at first "not sure I could follow the road to character, but I wanted at least to know what the road looked like and how other people have trodden it" (Brooks 2015).
+He states that he was at first "not sure I could follow the road to character, but I wanted at least to know what the road looks like and how other people have trodden it" (Brooks, 2015).
 Looking to role models is a future oriented process that asks us to imagine what kinds of persons we want to become.
-So when we look for a role model, we are looking for someone who can point out the signposts on the road to my anticipated future.
-Role models keep pushing us to do better in the future, even if we have failed to live up to our current aspirations.
-Role models do not have to be perfect, and they are sometimes more compelling when we perceive the struggles they faced and dealt with in their own lives.
-We learn about role models not from emails or blogs or teaching in a classroom, but by lived experience and watching them just go on about setting an example of caring and diligence in the midst of frustration or thwarted goals.
+As such, when we look for a role model, we are looking for someone who can point out the signposts on the road to an anticipated future.
+Role models inspire us to push ourselves to do better in the future, even if we have failed to live up to our current aspirations.
+Role models do not have to be perfect, and they are sometimes even more compelling when we perceive the struggles they faced and dealt with in their own lives.
+We learn about role models not from emails or blogs or teaching in a classroom, but by lived experience and watching them set an example of caring and diligence in the midst of frustration or thwarted goals.

 We learn from role models through stories.
-The men and women who teach us the ways of being in the world and what it means to be wise use lived experiences to teach us what is important on the road to our destination.
+The men and women who teach us the ways of being in the world and what it means to be wise use experiences to teach us what is important on the road to our destination (Doukas et al., 2015).
 One could quote the Serenity Prayer - "God grant me the serenity to accept what I cannot change, the courage to change what I can, and the wisdom to know the difference."
-But it is not until you know how Betty Ford struggled with alcoholism and finally entered rehab in order to overcome the effects of addiction in her own life, that you realize what this prayer means to the patients who live at the Betty Ford Center and recite this prayer as a group every morning.
-Role models are not memorized words or slogans, they are ordinary people who teach us the real truths about who we are today, who we have been in the past, and who we might aspire to be in the future.
+But it is not until one learns of Betty Ford's struggle with alcoholism and ultimately her entrance to rehab to overcome her addiction, can one realize what this prayer means to the patients who live at the Betty Ford Center as they recite this prayer as a group every morning.
+Role models are not memorized words or slogans, they are ordinary people who teach us the real truths about who we are today, who we have been in the past, and who we might aspire to be in the future (Nussbaum, 2016).
 They teach through stories, because wisdom cannot be memorized, it can only be learned through experience.